Team-Errorists-Soft-Dev-Lab/ProdukTa/README.md

 # Produkta

-Welcome to the Produkta app, a DTI MSME Directory App built using Next.js.
+Welcome to the ProdukTa app, a DTI MSME Directory App built using Next.js.
 This application serves as a directory for Micro, Small, and Medium Enterprises (MSMEs) in the region, providing users with easy access to information about various businesses.

 ## Getting Started

-To get started with Produkta, follow these steps to set up your development environment:
+To get started with ProdukTa, follow these steps to set up your development environment:

 ### Features